-In our house we eat pumpkin bread year round and I often have a loaf or two in the freezer.
-I also love to give it away as gifts, because who doesn’t like pumpkin bread!
-Not that you need anymore reasons to make pumpkin bread other than it tastes amazing, but eating pumpkin has a lot of health benefits as well.
-Pumpkin is very high in vitamin A, as well as containing vitamin C, Vitamin B2 and E. Pumpkins is loaded with nutrients that can boost your immune system as well as containing beneficial antioxidants.
-Pumpkin should be a regular part of our diet and this pumpkin bread is a good place to start.
+We eat pumpkin bread year-round in our house, and I often have a loaf or two in the freezer.
+I also love to give them away as gifts; because who doesn’t like pumpkin bread!
+Not that you need any more reasons to make pumpkin bread other than it tastes amazing, but eating pumpkin has many health benefits.
+Pumpkin is very high in vitamin A and also contains vitamin C, Vitamin B2, and E. Pumpkin is loaded with nutrients that can boost your immune system as well as containing beneficial antioxidants.
+Pumpkin should be a regular part of our diet, and this pumpkin bread is a good place to start.

 About this recipe: